MrMahmoodAhmadi/MrMahmoodAhmadi/README.md

 But I must honestly say that I **hate** university and school and I am generally opposed to the education system.
 Because the system of most universities and schools destroys special, intelligent and creative people.
 The education system can only be useful for educating a certain suffering of individuals and for others it can be completely negative.
-This is my personal opinion.
+This is my personal opinion, By the way, I'm learning a lot of topics and skills right now.
 But you can talk to each other through the following communication channels:

 ### 🤝 Connect with me: